stevegt/grid-cli/v2/doc/150-capability-tokens.md

 This encoded JWT can be safely used as a URL parameter without further encoding.

 Using the standard Base64url encoding for JWTs in URLs ensures compatibility with existing libraries and tools, making it a reliable choice for encoding JWT tokens for use in web applications.

+### Open Questions

+1. **Handling Broken Promises**: What strategies can we implement to handle broken promises effectively?
+How can we ensure that nodes that consistently break promises have their reputation impacted in a measurable way?
+2. **Determining Best Route**: When multiple handlers are available, how can we determine the most efficient or reliable route for handling a message?
+Should we prioritize handlers based on historical performance, reputation, or other factors?
+3. **Integration with Other Systems**: How can we better integrate JSON Web Tokens (JWT) and similar systems with PromiseGrid’s architecture?
+What role should JWT play in managing capabilities within the grid?
+4. **Security Measures**: Given the reliance on module hashes for deterministic execution, what additional security measures can enhance the integrity and trustworthiness of the system?
+How can we mitigate potential risks associated with hash collisions and tampering?